stevenjlho/leetcode/solutions/111. Minimum Depth of Binary Tree/README.md

  * @return {number}
  */
 var minDepth = function (root) {
-  if (root === null) return 0;
+  // Base case: if the tree is empty, the minimum depth is 0. if (root === null) return 0;

-  // Recursively find the depth of the left and right subtrees. const leftDepth = minDepth(root.left);
+  // Recursively calculate the depth of left and right subtrees. const leftDepth = minDepth(root.left);
   const rightDepth = minDepth(root.right);

+  // If one of the subtrees is missing, the minimum depth is in the other subtree.
-  // If one subtree is missing, ignore its depth. if (root.left === null) return 1 + rightDepth;
+  // Add 1 to account for the depth of the current node. if (root.left === null) return 1 + rightDepth;
   if (root.right === null) return 1 + leftDepth;

-  // Choose the lesser depth of the two subtrees and add one for the current node. return 1 + Math.min(leftDepth, rightDepth);
+  // If both subtrees exist, the minimum depth is 1 (for the current node) plus the minimum of the depths of the two subtrees. return 1 + Math.min(leftDepth, rightDepth);
 };
 ```